 Either way, I can honestly tell you I’ve been in your shoes.
 I started an email list for the first time this year and I started with MailChimp.
 Then I switched to MailerLite.
 And lately, I’ve heard so many good things about ConvertKit that I seriously considering changing again.

-1. MailerLite has 24/7 customer support by email and chat, even on the free plan (unlike MailChimp).
+1. MailerLite has 24/7 customer support by email, even on the free plan (unlike MailChimp).

 As a blogger, there are always new things to learn and new challenges to overcome.
 In order to stay focused on things that add value and minimize time spent on troubleshooting, I always try to use products that have great support.

 One of my favorite things about MailerLite is their highly responsive customer support.
 Chat support is a “must have” for me and MailerLite has amazing customer support via chat that is both extremely responsive and extremely helpful.

 Mailchimp, however, has no support on the free plan.
 Paid plans offer email and chat support from 8 am – 6 pm ET.

 2. MailerLite has autoresponders, even on the free plan (unlike MailChimp).